Bang1338/bang1338/README.md

 * Crypto.h - Crypto, but using only one header
 * Keygen, in a nutshell - like the name said
 * MASM32, in a nutshell - like the name said, again.
 * RETiD - the R18(G) detection for any character from game using AI.
-Strongly inspired from DiE and PEiD
+Strongly inspired from DiE and PEiD, Cookie Run and Rhythm Heaven.
 * EvenBot - "New day is new event."
 A Discord bot that show you what is this today.
 Inspired from 9/2 (Ho Chi Minh reading The Declaration of Independence, and... i can't say it.) and 9/11 (September 11th Attack)

 # Language I used: